 - The Black Box: a rocket launcher that heals you whenever you shoot someone with it.
 At least the Blutsauger involves needles and blood.

-- The Sailor Moon RPG, Another Story, has the Sailor Senshi equip jewelery to increase their stats rather then any actual equipment.
+- Sailor Moon: Another Story, has the Sailor Senshi equip jewelry to increase their stats rather then any actual equipment.
 Earrings, Tiaras, and even a wrist watch.
 The best ones for each senshi use their particular thematic gemstone and for some reason, doesn't work on anyone else if they equip it.
 They are bought in regular stores run by muggles, (Though the character specific ones have to be found) so they can't even be magical.

 - These things are everywhere in Phantasy Star Online.
 Weapons can be anything from a frying pan or wok to a game magazine.
 Bunny ears, cat ears, and wedding dresses show up as types of armor.
 And, if you play your cards right, you can turn your MAG into most (if not all) of Sega's game consoles.

-- Planescape: Torment, being in large part a deconstruction of RPGs, has no armor or shields, and precisely one sword somewhere late in the game.
+- Planescape: Torment, being in large part a deconstruction of RPGs, has no armor or shields, and precisely one sword somewhere late in the game (and one other that its user cannot let go of since it is actually shapeless matter formed by his force of will).
 What it does have is tattoo slots, earrings, equippable intestines, replaceable teeth, and an eyeball item slot.
+On the other hand... nothing would actually fall into this trope by virtue of the entire world being flat-out made out of magic and nothing else to begin with.

 - Suikoden III has sets of armor and accessories that are divided up into things that particular characters can use based on their relative size/class; characters that can wear lightweight things generally can't wear heavyweight things, and so on.
 In particular there is the "Girl" class of items which generally can only be worn by women, which includes jewelry pieces— but the first Squishy Wizard you can get in your party can equip Girl-class accessories despite being a man.
 The strategy guide advises buying him a pearl necklace (and taking him out to dinner).